ethanresnick/json-api/README.md

 You just need to make sure that: `req.params.type` reflects the requested resource type; `req.params.id` reflects the requested id, if any; and `req.params.relationship` reflects the relationship name, in the event that the user is requesting a relationship url.
 The library will read these values to help it construct the query needed to fulfill the user's request.

+The library may, in the future, also read `req.params.related` for related resource urls, so make sure you're not using that if you don't want the library to pick up it's value and use it in the query.

 In the example above, routing is handled with Express's built-in `app[VERB]` methods, and the three parameters are set properly using express's built-in `:param` syntax.
 If you're looking for something more robust, you might be interested in [Express Simple Router](https://github.com/ethanresnick/express-simple-router).
 For authentication, check out [Express Simple Firewall](https://github.com/ethanresnick/express-simple-firewall).

 ## Database Adapters